-Aashish Kumar is director of civic literacy and on-campus events at Hofstra's Center for Civic Engagement and associate professor in the Department of Radio, Television, Film at the Lawrence Herbert School of Communication.
+Aashish Kumar is a professor in the Department of Radio, Television, Film in the Lawrence Herbert School of Communication, and a social action scholar who has served as director of civic literacy and on-campus events at Hofstra's Center for Civic Engagement.
 He is a Fulbright scholar as well as an award-winning documentary filmmaker whose work turns a spotlight on issues such as emerging democracies, social stigmas, globalization, migration, civic engagement, and grassroots advocacy.

 Industry Expertise (5)